 Since TraceFree at 80 is more suited for 280Hz, there will be some overshoot at 240Hz.
 So, we recommend just running the monitor at 280Hz.

 When playing more demanding games at around 100FPS-144FPS with FreeSync enabled, you should dial back the overdrive to ’60’.
-And at 60Hz/FPS, you should set TraceFree to ’40’ for the optimal performance.
+And at 60Hz/FPS, you should set TraceFree to ’40’ for optimal performance.

-At the time of this writing, only a few of ASUS’ gaming monitors can simultaneously run VRR (either FreeSync or G-SYNC Compatible) and MBR (Motion Blur Reduction).
+At the time of this writing, only a few ASUS’ gaming monitors can simultaneously run VRR (either FreeSync or G-SYNC Compatible) and MBR (Motion Blur Reduction).

 MBR uses backlight strobing to eliminate trailing behind fast-moving objects for better motion clarity.
 By doing so, however, it sacrifices screen brightness.

 ASUS calls their MBR technology ‘Extreme Low Motion Blur’ or ELMB while ELMB-Sync allows ELMB and FreeSync to be enabled at the same time.